 - Are born small for gestational age with subsequent growth failure at 4 years of age or later.

 - Have short stature homeobox-containing gene (SHOX) deficiency.

 - Growth velocity increases by less than 50% from baseline in the first year of treatment.

 - Final height is approached and growth velocity is less than 2 cm total growth in one year.

 - Adherence is poor and cannot be improved.

 - Final height is attained.

-- Human growth hormone (somatropin) for the treatment of growth failure in children; NICE Technology Appraisal, May 2010
+Human growth hormone (somatropin) for the treatment of growth failure in children; NICE Technology appraisal guidance, May 2010

-- Bryant J, Baxter L, Cave CB, et al; Recombinant growth hormone for idiopathic short stature in children and Cochrane Database Syst Rev. 2007 Jul 18;(3):CD004440.
+Bryant J, Baxter L, Cave CB, et al; Recombinant growth hormone for idiopathic short stature in children and adolescents.
+Cochrane Database Syst Rev. 2007 Jul 18(3):CD004440.